 The following information will be helpful:

-DOD would like to welcome the new Department Chair,
+DOD would like to welcome the new Department Chairperson,

 - Texas Tech Student of Integrated Scholarship: Angela Bourne, Environmental Design